 Agency managers strive to promote inclusive work environments, afford employees every opportunity to reach their fullest potential, recognize individual differences as key to organizational and team success, and treat employees with dignity and respect.

-Agency managers make hiring decisions based on individual competencies and qualifications and will not discriminate against employees or applicants based on the following protected classes: race, color, national origin, age, physical or mental disability, marital status, religion, creed, sex, sexual orientation or political beliefs in any aspect of employment.
+Agency managers make hiring decisions based on individual competencies and qualifications and will not discriminate against employees or applicants based on the following protected classes: race, color, national origin, age, physical or mental disability, marital status, religion, creed, sex, pregnancy, childbirth or a medical condition related to pregnancy or childbirth, sexual orientation, gender identity or expression, political beliefs, genetic information, military service or veteran's status, culture, social origin or condition, or ancestry in any aspect of employment.

 Agency managers will not tolerate discrimination in hiring, firing, promotions, compensation, job assignments, or other terms, conditions or privileges of employment.